All Episodes

 They really think I want to take away your freedom.

-Here's Mike Murphy, civil war to GOP.
+Here's Mike Murphy, Civil War at the GOP.

 He's got a peacemaker proposal.

-So I must say, speaking only for myself that I'm not thrilled by the Delaware result.
+So I must say, speaking only for myself, that I'm not thrilled by the Delaware result.

-To me, the whole thing looks like it came right out of Harry Reed's dream journal.
+To me, the whole thing looks like it came right out of Harry Reed's Dream Journal.

-I think the primary voters decided, and it is their decision to make, to toss away a sure thing Republican Senate pickup for well, I'm not sure what.
+I think the primary voters decided, and it is their decision to make, to toss away a sure thing Republican Senate pickup for, well, I'm not sure what.

 I can say that with a GOP majority now a longer shot, heads are exploding throughout the Republican Senate caucus.